6 Ways to Feel Grounded this Halloween

 2. Get round the fire

 Burning away the old.

-Fire also brightens the dark, and gives you warmth.
-It reminds you that no matter how dark it might get, you have the power to light it up.
+Fire also brightens the night and gives you warmth.
+It reminds you that, no matter how dark it might get, you have the power to light it up.

 Other than bonfires, the traditional jack-o’-lantern is an essential part of the celebration.
-Not only does it provide light but (carving out a ghoulish face) it serves to give a fright in the night.
-It is also an opportunity to spend quality time with your family!
+Not only does it provide light but that ghoulish face can give a fright in the night.
+Carving it out is also an opportunity to spend quality time with your family!